haskell/cabal/doc/cabal-package-description-file.rst

 .. pkg-field:: ghc-options: token list

     Additional options for GHC.

-You can often achieve the same effect using the :pkg-field:`default-extensions` field, which is preferred.
+    If specifying extensions (via ``-X<Extension>`` flags) one can often achieve the same effect using the :pkg-field:`default-extensions` field, which is preferred.

     Options required only by one module may be specified by placing an ``OPTIONS_GHC`` pragma in the source file affected.